lfritz/notes/designing-data-intensive-applications.md

  * Evolvability: make it easy for engineers to make changes to the system in the future.
 This is closely linked to its simplicity and its abstractions.

-A quote I liked: “Scalability [...] is not a one-dimensional label that we can attach to a system: it is meaningless to say ‘X is scalable’ or ‘Y doesn’t scale’.” (page 10)

 ### Chapter 2: Data Models and Query Languages